jcpsantiago/thearqivist/README.md

 * admin access to a Slack workspace
 * a running instance of The Arqivist + a Postgres database

+## Installing in Confluence

+If you your own running instance of The Arqivist, you can install it manually in Confluence by going to "Apps" > "Manage apps" in Confluence's top navbar, then clicking "Upload app" and pasting the URL to your `descriptor.json` file.

 ## Installing in Slack

 WIP